grgbr/dpack/sphinx/api.rst

 Overview
 ========

-What follows here provides a thorough description of how to use DPack library.
+What follows here provides a thorough description of how to use DPack_ library.

-Basically, DPack library is a C library that wraps calls to |MPack| to (de)serialize objects according to |MessagePack format|.
-As stated onto the home
+Basically, DPack_ is a C library that wraps calls to |MPack| to (de)serialize objects according to |MessagePack format|.
+As stated onto the home page:
-page:

    It's like JSON but fast and small.